 - Someone who is at least 18-years of age is on site to perform the video inspection

 You will receive a call from your inspector on the day of your inspection to confirm the time of your appointment.
 Let the inspector know if you have an Apple iPhone or an Android phone.

-Got an Android phone?
+Do you use an Android phone?

-Got an Apple iPhone?
+Do you use an Apple iPhone?

 Today's residential inspections

-Get information about today's scheduled residential inspections.
+Get information about residential inspections scheduled to happen today.